zactivities/RegistrationSystem/src/README.md

 README

-I think my solution is fully working.
 My solution correctly adds and prints students, faculty, subjects, courses and sections.
 The only extra class I included was the UndergradStudent class and I created another class because unlike other student types, undergraduates have a student year.
 All other information for undergraduates is inherited from student and person.

-I did not get to the extra credit.

 When creating the Person class and the classes that inherit from Person, I made the assumption that after a Person has been created, first name, last name,